leowheeler1/project4main/README.md

 # Health Resource Chatbot

+#  **This chatbot does *not* give medical advice.
+Please see a professional if you are having serious health concerns.**

 ## Repo Directory
 #### [1.
 Datasets](datasets) - `.csv` files that were used to populate relational database and train ML models
 #### [2.
 Images](images) - all images and gifs used in readme